GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

 denoted as Endpoints Frameworks v1.0 and Endpoints Frameworks v2.0 respectively.

-Google Cloud Endpoints Frameworks v2.0 provides new functionality which may require payment and uses an OpenAPI specification instead of the discovery document.
+Google Cloud Endpoints Frameworks v2.0 provides new functionality which may require payment and uses an OpenAPI specification.
 The OpenAPI development process is explained [here][8] and a quickstart is provided [here][9].